voltrb/docs/en/docs/component_generator.md

 ## Component Generator

 Components can easily be shared as a gem.
 Volt provides a scaffold command for creating component gems.
-In a folder (not in a volt project), simply type: ```volt gem {component_name}```.
+In a folder (not in a volt project), simply type: ```volt generate gem {component_name}```.
 This will create the files needed for a new gem.
 Note that all volt component gems will be prefixed with ```volt-``` so that they can easily be found by others on github and rubygems.

 While developing, you can use the component by placing the following in your Gemfile: